-- It will ensure netter co-ordination at village levels as both ministers had overlapping domains.
+- ➤ It will ensure netter co-ordination at village levels as both ministers had overlapping domains.
 Rural Ministry relies on panchayat for implementation of schemes like Awas Yojana, MGNREGA etc while Panchayat Ministry aims to strengthen and empower Panchayats.
-Both functions can be better coordinate under a single roof. - Will reduce administrative costs, provide synergies and ensure single point of accountability. - Experience gained and, available expertise and resources, skilled and awareness programmes of both sides can be used for project implementations in long term. - Funds could be better managed under single ministry through re-allocation and convergence the two ministries but care needs to be taken that the work done by Panchayati Ministry is not side stepped appointing a minister of state in charge for the under the overall guidance of cabinet minister and ensuring adequate funds and functionaries for the department should the way forward i.e model of devolution. deregulations should followed, in tandem with community participation, with concrete results in real time for sustainable and inclusive development.
+Both functions can be better coordinate under a single roof. - ➤ Will reduce administrative costs, provide synergies and ensure single point of accountability. - Experience gained and, available expertise and resources, skilled and awareness programmes of both sides can be used for project implementations in long term. - ➤ Funds could be better managed under single ministry through re-allocation and convergence

+According to these advantages it can be seen that there are benefits to merging the two ministries but care needs to be taken that the work done by Panchayati Raj Ministry is not side stepped appointing a minister of state in charge for the under the overall guidance of cabinet minister and ensuring adequate funds and functionaries for the department should be the way forward i.e model of devolution, deregulations should be followed, in tandem with community participation, with concrete results in real time for sustainable and inclusive development.